 How you can help your son/daughter prepare

-- Packing!
+- Help students prepare for departure by creating "to do" lists and packing lists.
 Check out the lists provided and other information given under International Study Resources

 - Read about current events

 - Assist with predeparture medical preparation by helping students set up a visit with their physician and reviewing relevant travel information from the Center for Disease Control.
 Augustana cannot provide medical counsel, we can only recommend that they review the CDC guidelines and speak with their physicians.

 - Attend a Parent's Meeting when available or express an interest in seeing the materials provided during predeparture meetings.

 - Be a presence to remind students of upcoming deadlines, requirements or expectations.

 - Speak seriously with students about alcohol abuse and its negative impact on their personal safety.

 - Set expectations for student behavior as ambassadors of the United States while abroad.